brianmtreese/briantree.se/_posts/2023/12/2023-12-08-the-new-html-search-element.md

   - "SEO"
 ---

-<p class="intro"><span class="dropcap">W</span>e now have a new search element in HTML.
-It should be used when adding any sort of search functionality within a website or web app.
-Its purpose is to provide the proper semantics for search functionality within the browser.
-In this post I’ll show you how to use it in a couple of common search scenarios.
-Ok, let’s get to it.</p>
+<p class="intro"><span class="dropcap">T</span>he HTML <code>&lt;search&gt;</code> element provides proper semantic meaning for search functionality, improving accessibility, SEO, and browser understanding.
+Before its introduction, developers had no native way to mark search regions, forcing workarounds with generic containers or ARIA landmarks.
+This tutorial demonstrates how to use the <code>&lt;search&gt;</code> element in common scenarios like site-wide search bars and filtered content lists, ensuring your search functionality is properly identified by assistive technologies and search engines.</p>

 {% include youtube-embed.html %}